-Frederick County is steeped in history and many local students really appreciate the subject.
-They were able to showcase their knowledge as Frederick County Public Schools held its district-level National History Day competition again digitally this year.
+Frederick County’s history is filled with significant events, heroes and milestones.
+Many local students love the subject and some were able to showcase their knowledge as Frederick County Public Schools held its district-level National History Day competition again virtually this year.

-The theme was Communication in History: The Key to Understanding.
+The theme this year was Debate and Diplomacy in History.
 The competition’s primary purpose was to teach students research skills.
-First- and second-place winners will advance to the state-level contest.
+First and second-place winners will advance to the state-level contest.

 Placing first in senior-level competition were Oakdale High’s James Kern, Zenon Kulyk and Nathan Spahr in the group website category; home-schooled student Liam Grogan for individual documentary; and Oakdale High’s McKenzie Mollica in the paper category.

 Placing first in junior-level competition were West Frederick Middle’s Grace Cross and Livi Waugaman for group performance; home-schooled student Robert Thurman in the paper category; West Frederick Middle’s Lindsay Brown, Mikayla Green and Ruby Ryan in the group exhibit category; West Frederick Middle’s Madison Karr in the individual exhibit category; and West Frederick Middle’s Evan Vivari in the individual performance category.

 Placing second in senior-level competition were Oakdale High’s Allison Stup for individual documentary.